PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_aws_hosted_connection.md

 ### Required

-- `account_uuid` (String) The UUID of the contact that will be billed.
+- `account_uuid` (String) The UUID for the billing account that should be billed.
 - `aws_account_id` (String) The AWS account ID to connect with.
 Must be 12 characters long.
-- `description` (String) The description of this connection.
+- `description` (String) A brief description of this connection.
-- `pop` (String) The desired location for the new AWS Hosted Connection.
+- `pop` (String) The POP in which the hosted connection should be provisioned (the cloud on-ramp).
-- `port` (String) The port to connect to AWS.
+- `port` (String) The circuit ID of the PacketFabric port you want to connect to AWS.
+This starts with "PF-AP-".
-- `speed` (String) The desired speed of the new connection.
+- `speed` (String) The speed of the new connection.

 	Available: 50Mbps 100Mbps 200Mbps 300Mbps 400Mbps 500Mbps 1Gbps 2Gbps 5Gbps 10Gbps
 - `vlan` (Number) Valid VLAN range is from 4-4094, inclusive.

 ### Optional